 The fair values of non-interest bearing deposits are equal to amounts payable on demand.
-For deposits with maturity exceeding one year, fair values are estimated by discounting the estimated future cash flows based on the contracted maturity of the deposits.
+For deposits with maturity exceeding one year, fair values are estimated by discounting the estimated future cash flows based on market rates at the respective reporting dates for deposits with similar maturity.

-31. Fair values of financial assets and financial liabilities (continued)
+32. Fair values of financial assets and financial liabilities (continued)